dvgica/managerial/README.md

 - Exceptions during setup are thrown after already-built resources are torn down
 - Exceptions during usage are thrown after resources are torn down
 - Exceptions during teardown are thrown, but only after teardown is called on every resource.
-- If an exception is thrown during usage, and an exception occurred during teardown, the usage exception is thrown with the teardown exception added as a suppressed exception.
+- If an exception is thrown during usage, and an additional exception occurs during teardown, the usage exception is thrown with the teardown exception added as a suppressed exception.
-- If an exception is thrown during setup, and an exception occurred during teardown, the setup exception is thrown with the teardown exception added as a suppressed exception.
+- If an exception is thrown during setup, and an additional exception occurs during teardown, the setup exception is thrown with the teardown exception added as a suppressed exception.

 For more details, see the Scaladocs.